shieldproject/shield-boshrelease/README.md

 configuration auto-provisioning.

-In v8, this has all been replaced by the new `import` errand, which drives the much more powerful and flexible `buckler import` command-line tool.
+In v8, this has all been replaced by the new `import` errand, which drives the much more powerful and flexible `shield import` command-line tool.

-The `import` errand takes a single property, `import`, which is a full recipe of things to import into SHIELD, as understood by the `buckler` tool's `import` sub-command.
+The `import` errand takes a single property, `import`, which is a full recipe of things to import into SHIELD, as understood by the `shield` tool's `import` sub-command.

 Here's an example that sets up a bunch of stuff: